 • signed form stating that student has medical insurance valid overseas

-• signed “Statement of Understanding” and “Release Form” (links to “application and forms” page)
+• signed “Statement of Understanding” and “Release Form”

 • additional eligibility criteria may apply; program determines additional eligibility requirements.

 *Outstanding student accounts must be settled with the Accounting Office by the preceding Nov.
 15 for spring study abroad, and by March 15 for fall.

 In order to maintain eligibility for study abroad, students must:

 • submit all application materials to the Center for International Education (CIE) by the deadlines

 • maintain the minimum required GPA (2.7 or, for some programs, 3.0) through the final semester before study abroad

 Notices of concern and incident reports during the semester preceding study abroad will prompt review of your application and may affect your eligibility to study abroad.

 Except for Juniata direct exchange programs, students must submit 2 complete applications, one to Juniata, and one to the host institution or provider.
 While the CIE will facilitate the second application, students are ultimately responsible for ensuring that all application materials and documents are submitted to the host institution or provider.
 In all cases, students must receive approval both from Juniata and from the host institution or provider.
 Students are not guaranteed their first program choice, especially in programs designated LE (Limited Enrollment).
 LE program assignments will be made by the Dean of the CIE in consultation with the Director of Education Abroad and, in some cases, with the International Education Committee.
 Preference will be given to POE applicability.
 For semester and year-long programs, students must submit, in the academic year preceding study abroad by December 4 the online application, recommendation forms, and an essay.
 Summer program applications are due February 15.
 Other short-term programs have separately-determined application deadlines.